joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-06-25-goat-tower-penthouse.md

 layout: post
 published: true
 title: Goat Tower Penthouse
-subtitle:
+subtitle: What's the chance this unlucky entrepreneur will have to finance a goat party?
+tags: counting recursion
 date: 2022/06/25
 ---

 >**Question:** an entrepreneur runs a time-share for goats.
-Each goat has their favorite room, but it's first come first served.
-If
+Each goat has their favorite floor, but it's first come first served.
+If a goat arrives to find their favorite floor occupied, they'll go up one floor at a time, looking for an empty one.
+If they don't find one, then they'll go to the party lounge on the penthouse floor.
+What is the probability the entrepreneur will have to host a goat party?

 <!--more-->